holographicSol/communicator/README.md

 Communicator - Written by Benjamin Jack Cullen

 A Very Powerful Communications Tool - Project in early development.
 Project potentially discontinued due to security concerns.
 Please use with caution and read the code if implementing the Communicator.
+The Communicator is experimental.

 Communicator is capable of potentially communicating with any IPv4, Domain Name, IPv6 and MAC addresses running and or not running a Communicator, this makes the Communicator very powerful.
 Use wisely.